Skip to content

 GOLVET Bar&Restaurant - Interview with bar manager Andreas Andricopoulos

-Berlin is characterized by its culinary diversity - and the GOLVET is just as varied.
-The star restaurant in the heart of Berlin stands for hospitality, a relaxed atmosphere and quality at a high level.
+Berlin is characterized by its culinary diversity - and just as diversely defines the GOLVET .
+The Michelin-starred restaurant in the heart of Berlin stands for hospitality, a relaxed atmosphere and high quality.
 In addition to an exquisite selection of dishes, drink connoisseurs also get their money's worth.
-Andreas Andricopoulos, has been providing his guests with unusual creations in glass since 2017, which are characterized by Northern European influences.
-The bar has carefully selected spirits, mostly produced in small factories, and, with more than 50 varieties, it has the largest selection of aquavits in Germany.
-We met with bar manager Andreas Andricopoulos and talked to him about GOLVET and his experiences as a bartender.
-Andreas comes from a Greek family of restaurateurs and therefore learned early on what hospitality means.
-Maybe that's why he sees himself as a host and not just a bartender.
-In this interview he tells us how he got behind the bar, which non-alcoholic drinks he would recommend to you and what developments he has observed in recent years.
+Andreas Andricopoulos has been providing his guests with unusual creations in the glass since 2017, which are influenced by northern European influences.
+The bar has carefully selected spirits, mostly produced in small factories, and with more than 50 varieties, it has the largest selection of aquavits in Germany.
+We met with the bar manager Andreas Andricopoulos and talked to him about the GOLVET and talked about his experiences as a bartender.
+Andreas comes from a Greek family of restaurateurs and therefore learned what hospitality is all about at an early age.
+Perhaps that is also the reason why he sees himself as a host and not just a bartender.
+In the interview, he tells us how he got behind the bar, which non-alcoholic drinks he would recommend and what developments he has observed in recent years.

-Laori: Tell me a little about yourself.
+Laori: Tell us a little about yourself.
 How did you get behind the bar?

 Andreas: I come from a Greek family of restaurateurs.
-We had a tennis court, a snack bar, a restaurant and a bowling alley and had always lived above our restaurant.
-As a little boy, I started clearing tables and sorting empties.
-At some point I improved and was allowed to wash glasses, clear the tables, then do a whole station and at some point draw beer - and then when I was 17 I ran the whole place.
-I then started my training as a hotel specialist and quickly realized that it was quite easy for me.
-This meant I could do the service straight away while other trainees still had to stay in the kitchen.
-In the third year of my apprenticeship I realized that the bar just suits me!
-After my training, I came to the best hotel in the city at the time, the Dorint Hotel, and started mixing cocktails there.
+We had a tennis court, a snack bar, a restaurant and a bowling alley and always lived above our restaurant.
+As a young boy I started clearing tables and sorting empties.
+At some point I got better and was allowed to wash glasses, clear tables, then do a whole station and eventually tap beer - and then at 17 I ran the whole place.
+I then started my apprenticeship as a hotel manager and quickly noticed that it was quite easy for me.
+This meant I could do the service straight away, while other apprentices had to stay in the kitchen.
+In my third year of apprenticeship I realized that the bar just suits me!
+After my apprenticeship I went to what was then the best hotel in town, the Dorint Hotel, and started mixing cocktails there.

 Laori: Do you remember what your first cocktail was?

 Andreas: I'm pretty sure it was a Pina Colada.
-We're talking about 2003 here.
-Therefore it was definitely a Pina Colada.
-I also drank more of them than I would like.
+We're talking about 2003, so it was definitely a Pina Colada.
+I've drunk more of those than I'd like.

 Laori: What happened next for you?

-Andreas: I also worked a lot in clubs to promote bartending.
-It was easier to make drinks and have fun in a club like this than in a hotel.
-After that I had to leave the city and went to AIDA as head bartender.
-There I was able to talk to different nations, study the different drinking cultures and ultimately be inspired by the different ingredients.
-You are always at new ports and always get new ingredients.
-For example, if you go to ten ports, you will get different mints at all ten ports.
-After AIDA, I worked in other clubs and bars.
-After stops like the Kameha Grand Bonn and the Alto Bar in Berlin, I was asked in 2017 if I would like to try something new and I've been at GOLVET ever since.
+Andreas: I worked a lot in clubs on the side to advance my bartending.
+In a club like that, it was easier to make drinks and let off steam than in a hotel.
+After that, I had to get out of the city and went on board the AIDA as head bartender.
+There I was able to talk to people from different nations, study the different drinking cultures and ultimately be inspired by the different ingredients.
+You are always in new ports and always get new ingredients.
+For example, if you head to ten ports, you get different mints in all ten ports.
+After the AIDA, I worked in other clubs and bars.
+After stints at the Kameha Grand Bonn and the Alto Bar in Berlin, I was asked in 2017 if I wanted to try something new and since then I have been in the GOLVET .

 GOLVET Bar

 Laori: Tell us about the restaurant and bar.
-What does it matter?
+What makes it special?

-Andreas: The GOLVET is a 1-star restaurant with an initially Scandinavian orientation and partly Asian regional influences.
-Now, for a year, it's been minimalist cuisine with a regional twist.
+Andreas: That GOLVET is a 1-star restaurant with an initial Scandinavian focus and some Asian regional influences.
+Now, for a year, it has been minimalist cuisine with a regional twist.
 The name is Swedish and means something like 'ground'.
 The 'ground' refers to down-to-earth.

-Laori: Star cuisine and down-to-earth: how does that fit together?
+Laori: Michelin-starred cuisine and down-to-earth cuisine: how do they fit together?

-Andreas: Star cuisine can be down-to-earth, for example by using down-to-earth products.
-We have courses in which the turnip is used in all its forms, without playing with truffles or caviar.
+Andreas: Michelin-starred cuisine can be down-to-earth, for example by using down-to-earth products.
+We have courses in which the swede is used in all its forms, without playing around with truffles or caviar.
 Our service and style is also very down-to-earth.
-Our classic, for example, is salty caramel butter with bread.
-We then simply place it in the middle of the table and everyone can dip their bread into it.
-I would say that we are the young star generation.
-We play loud music and consciously do so.
-The way we deal with our guests is also very relaxed and not as stiff as we usually see in star-rated cuisine.
+Our classic is salted caramel butter with bread, for example.
+We simply put it in the middle of the table and everyone can dip their bread in it.
+I would say that we are the young Michelin-starred generation.
+We play loud music and we do it deliberately.
+The way we deal with our guests is also very relaxed and not as stiff as you would normally expect from Michelin-starred cuisine.

 Drink GOLVET Bar

-Andreas: We have a classic wine accompaniment - and you can choose a non-alcoholic drink accompaniment.
+Andreas: We have a classic wine pairing - and you can choose a non-alcoholic drink pairing.
 Our 7-course menu always comes with three to four drinks.
 If you choose non-alcoholic, that would be a kefir, a kombucha and a 'pure' non-alcoholic drink, such as a glass of non-alcoholic wine.
-The topic of alcohol-free is now very present for us.
+The non-alcoholic theme is now very present with us.

-Laori: Which three cocktails would you make me if I came to your bar and was alcohol-free?
+Laori: What three cocktails would you make me if I came to your bar and was alcohol-free?

 Andreas:

-2. Salty Watermelon: salted watermelon juice infused with grapefruit and a squeeze of lime fill up with grapefruit lemonade.
+2. Salty Watermelon : salted watermelon juice infused with grapefruit and a dash of lime fill up with grapefruit lemonade.

-3. No-Cuban with non-alcoholic vermouth, mint, red grape syrup, lime and non-alcoholic sparkling verjuice.
+3. No-Cuban with non-alcoholic vermouth, mint, red grape syrup, lime and non-alcoholic sparkling verjus.

-Laori: Does alcohol-free have a chance of becoming the new vegan?
+Laori: Does non-alcoholic have a chance of becoming the new vegan?
 What trends have you observed?

-Andreas: Since we opened here, I've seen a constant development that it's getting more and more.
-We had a few non-alcoholic drinks on the menu at the beginning and many guests came for the non-alcoholic kefir kombucha accompaniment.
-In the past, perhaps five out of 100 drinks that we mixed in the evening were non-alcoholic.
-Now it's an average of 40 out of 100 - and there have been evenings where more non-alcoholic orders were ordered than alcoholic ones.
+Andreas: Since we opened here, I have seen a constant development that it is becoming more and more.
+We already had a few non-alcoholic drinks on the menu and many guests came for the non-alcoholic kefir kombucha accompaniment.
+In the past, however, perhaps five out of 100 drinks that we mixed in the evening were non-alcoholic.
+Now it's an average of 40 out of 100 - and there have also been evenings where more non-alcoholic than alcoholic drinks were ordered.
 You also have a lot of 50/50 things.
-The guests have drunk a non-alcoholic accompaniment during the course meal and then come to the bar and order an alcoholic gin & tonic.
-What also strikes me is that people already have a certain expectation.
-If a few years ago guests were happy to have something non-alcoholic on the menu, today a certain offer is expected.
+Guests have drunk a non-alcoholic accompaniment during the course meal and then come to the bar and order an alcoholic gin & tonic.
+What I also notice is that people have certain expectations.
+If guests were happy to have something non-alcoholic on the menu a few years ago, today they expect a certain selection.
 So it's very similar to the vegan development.

 Laori: What are your tips for mixing non-alcoholic drinks at home?